 What Is A Condition?

 A condition is a statement or expression that evaluates to either true or false.
-Then, depending on whether the statement has evaluated to true or false, Excel executes (or doesn’t execute) a group of statements.
+Then, depending on whether the statement has evaluated to true or false, Excel executes (or doesn't execute) a group of statements.
+In other words: If the condition is met (true), something happens.

 Can you think of a way you can apply a conditional statement in the VBA application you are developing to keep track of how many sugar cubes are given to your horse by the caretakers?